-In lines 10-17, the node looks up its connection table to determine if it is adjacent to the destination in the identifier space.
-In that case, the node delivers the message locally and also sends it to the node on the other side (left or right) of the destination in the identifier space.
-Otherwise (line 19), it finds the two closest nodes to the destination from the connection table, $u{min}$ and $u{sec}$ .
+Lines 1-9 of Algorithm 1 describe the behavior when the message destination matches the current node, or is destined to a node to which the current node is directly connected to.
+In lines 10-19, the node looks up its connection table to determine if it is adjacent to the destination in the identifier space.
+In that case, the node delivers the message locally and also sends it to the node on the other side (left or right) of the destination in the identifier space.1 Otherwise (line 21), it finds the two closest nodes to the destination from the connection table, u{min} and u{sec} .

-If the message has not taken any hops yet (i.e. it originated at the current node), it is sent to the closest node $u{min}$ .
-Otherwise (lines 23-29), until the message has taken MAX\UPHILL hops it is delivered to the closest node $u{min}$ or the next closest $u{sec}$ (if it was already received from the closest node $u{min}$ ).
+If the message has not taken any hops yet (i.e. it originated at the current node), it is sent to the closest node u{min} .
+Otherwise (lines 25-31), until the message has taken MAX_UPHILL hops it is delivered to the closest node u{min} or the next closest u{sec} (if it was already received from the closest node u{min}).
 Until this point, the algorithm does not check for the forward progress of the message towards the destination in identifier space.
+Algorithm 1 AnnealingNextHop(v, prev, dest, p) This algorithm describes how a packet p arriving at v from prev takes its next hop towards the destination dest using annealing mode.